 In case of this start/stop method, new data entry lines appear as follows:

+- Required quantity

+- Selected from the list:

-- uncorr. volume (required quantity is entered in volume units at line conditions); - mass (required quantity is entered in mass units); - Batch quantity
+- uncorr. volume (required quantity is entered in volume units at line conditions);

+- mass (required quantity is entered in mass units);

+- Batch quantity

 Numeric entry field to enter the required batch quantity.